 MALIGNANT AN Underlying malignancy most commonly gastric adenocarcinoma (70%).

-AN can be confused with confluent and reticulated papillomatosis of Gougerot and Carteaud (CARP), terra firma-forme dermatosis, hypertrichosis, Becker's nevus, epidermal nevus, hemochromatosis, Addison's ...
+AN can be confused with confluent and reticulated papillomatosis of Gougerot and Carteaud (CARP), terra firma-forme dermatosis, hypertrichosis, Becker's nevus, epidermal nevus, hemochromatosis, Addison's disease, or ...